The Triple Crown

 Level II: Diamond Core

-The second round is the toughest, as we tackle more advanced historical texts with the help of a graduate-level academic text book.
-Without fluency in modern Chinese, this is hard work.
+The second level is the toughest, as we tackle more advanced historical texts with the help of a graduate-level text book.
 But I am here to lend you a hand and pull you up the mountain with extensive feedback and personal encouragement.
 Together, we can complete this steep climb.

 9 lessons and 5 text readings (21.5 PDAs, including 3 Ethics)